Battle of al-Uqhuwana: Battle

 In late December, Anushtakin arrived in Ramla, where he celebrated Eid al-Adha.
 From there, he proceeded to Jerusalem, where his forces combined with the Kalb under Rafi and the other Bedouin auxiliaries.
 Hassan called on Salih for support, and the Mirdasid emir arrived with his sons and warriors to defend Bedouin autonomy in Syria.
 After an encounter in the region of Gaza, Salih and Hassan retreated northward.

-The two sides met at al-Uqhuwana on 12 May or 29 May.
+The two sides met at al-Uqhuwana on 12 May or 29 May 1029.
 Hassan and his Tayyi warriors deserted the field, either as a result of "treachery or cowardice", and their flight was the deciding factor in the Bedouins' subsequent defeat, according to Zakkar.
 On their desertion, Bianquis comments that the Tayy's "irresistible instinct for self-preservation had saved them from a catastrophe they themselves had caused".
 Salih fought on but, having become exhausted, disembarked from his horse to allow it a moment of rest and removed his helmet.
-The contemporary chronicles report that a Bedouin under Rafi's command, named as Tarif of the Fazara or Rayhan al-Juwayni, caught up with and knocked Salih down and took his horse, after which another Fazara Bedouin, called al-Zubaydi, decapitated him on the ground and gave his head to Rafi, who in turn handed it over to Anushtakin.
+The contemporary chronicles report that a Bedouin under Rafi's command, named as Tarif of the Fazara or Rayhan al-Juwayni, caught up with and knocked Salih down and took his horse, after which another Fazara Bedouin, called al-Zubaydi, decapitated him on the ground and gave his head to Rafi, who delivered it to Anushtakin.
 Salih's youngest son was also slain, as was his influential Aleppine Christian vizier, Tadharus ibn al-Hasan, who was crucified.
 As with many medieval battles, the death of the leader signaled the defeat and dispersal of his troops.
 Anushtakin prostrated in prayer and rewarded Tarif and al-Zubaydi 1,000 dinars each and Rafi 5,000 dinars for their role in Salih's death.
 Salih's body was posted on the wall of Sidon's gate, while his head and that of his son were later displayed in Cairo.